raphaelmansuy/digital_palace/01-articles/crack_ai_code/README.md

-# Cracking the Code: How AI Can Solve One of Programming's Biggest Headaches - Naming  … . 🧠
+# Cracking the Code: How AI Can Solve One of The Hardest Problem in Software Engineering - Naming  …  🧠

 ## Introduction

 Naming things is a critical, yet challenging task in programming.
 The names we give to functions, variables, classes, and other components deeply impact the understandability, maintainability, and extensibility of software systems.
 However, naming requires balancing many considerations including descriptiveness, conciseness, alignment with conventions, and conveyance of intent.
 The cognitive load of making these nuanced naming decisions repeatedly can lead to suboptimal outcomes like cryptic, generic names or misnomers that poorly reflect the underlying code.

 Recent advances in AI, specifically large language models (LLMs) like OpenAI/GPT-3, offer the potential to aid developers in naming tasks by analyzing code context and generating recommendations.
 However, while promising, the use of AI also poses risks if not thoughtfully incorporated into engineering workflows.
 This essay analyzes the benefits and limitations of using LLM assistance for naming in programming.

 Best practices are provided for prompting the AI and strategically integrating suggestions to augment, not replace, human skills.